Holy Week: Honduras

-The hollyday is celebrated in Comayagua.
-The tradition its still practiced as the same way that was introduced in the 16th century by the Spanish conquerors.
-Every Holy Week people make the famous alfombras de aserrín or colored carpets made of wood dust that represent a scene of the life and death of Jesus Christ of the Virgin Mary and other saints or the Holy spirit.
+The holiday is celebrated annually in Comayagua.
+The tradition its still practiced in the same way as when it was introduced in the 16th century by the Spanish conquerors.
+Every Holy Week people make the famous Alfombras de Aserrín, colored carpets made of wood dust that represent scenes from the life and death of Jesus Christ of the Virgin Mary and other saints or the Holy spirit.

-Holy Week is also widely celebrated in Tegucigalpa following similar traditions of Comayagua, mostly in the historic center of the city, Similar to Guatemala, the Honduran Holy Week incorporates processions with images of saints carried on huge wooden platforms.
-In other communities as Gracias Lempira and different towns is still widely celebrated.
+Holy Week is also widely celebrated in Tegucigalpa following similar traditions of Comayagua, mostly in the historic center of the city.
+Similar to Guatemala, the Honduran Holy Week incorporates processions with images of saints carried on huge wooden platforms.
+In other communities, such as Gracias Lempira, the holiday is still widely celebrated.